crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Experience Level
   Abbreviated to "XL".
 Starting characters have experience level 1; the highest possible level is 27.
-Gaining a level nets additional hit and magic points, and will grant spell slots and sometimes primary attributes.
+Gaining a level nets additional health and magic points, and will grant spell slots and sometimes primary attributes.

 Place